kylehadam/Task-Management-Application-Capstone-/Development Log.md

   - Ensured the "Logout" button aligns perfectly with the menu items.
   - Moved the hamburger menu to the left and removed unnecessary labels ("App Menu") on mobile.

+#### **Backend Progress**
+- **Transition to JWT Authentication**:
+  - Removed session-based authentication logic and replaced it with JWT authentication.
+  - Updated `authMiddleware.js` to validate and decode JWT tokens.
+  - Ensured smooth integration of JWT across all routes and controllers.

+- **Error Handling Enhancements**:
+  - Consolidated error handling into a centralized `errorMiddleware.js` file.
+  - Standardized error responses for better consistency and debugging.

+- **Validation Improvements**:
+  - Added input validation for:
+    - Priority and category fields in `taskController.js`.
+    - Email and password fields in `authController.js`.

+- **Testing Simplifications**:
+  - Removed unused testing files (`hooks.js` and `setup.js`).
+  - Updated existing tests to align with the JWT-based authentication model.

+#### **Pending Tasks**:
+1. **Analytics Testing**:
+   - Address the remaining discrepancies in analytics endpoint test results.
+2. **Improved Error Coverage**:
+   - Enhance test coverage for error cases in all APIs (e.g., malformed requests, invalid input).

 ---

 ### **Challenges**